ashvinkolhe/taskmanagement_backend/README.md

 This is a Task Management Backend using Express.js, MongoDB, and JWT for user authentication.
 The application allows users to register, log in, create tasks, and retrieve tasks.
 It includes input validation using **express-validator** and JWT authentication to secure routes.

-## Features

-- User registration and login with JWT-based authentication.
-- Ability to create tasks with title, priority, due date, and checklist items.
-- Retrieve all tasks for a specific user.
-- Input validation using **express-validator**.
-- Authentication middleware to protect routes.
-- MongoDB as the database.

 ## Technologies Used

 - **Node.js**: Server-side JavaScript runtime.